dustinlegacy/globalhealthpipeline/README.md

 ## Storage ##

-We will be using the Google Cloud Platform (GCP) and specifically buckets to store our raw data in a cloud storage location.
+We will be using the Google Cloud Platform (GCP) for cloud storage due to our familiarity with the platform.

 For setup instructions click [here](storage/)

+We will first use GCP buckets to store our raw data in a cloud storage location.
+The bucket will be called "fda_enforcement_data".

+All initial data will be put into this folder in a sub_folder titled "raw_data".
+For the AI/ML process that we will be performing later, data will be taken from this bucket into

+a data warehouse using Google Bigquerey (see "Data Warehouse" section below for this step).

 ## Infrastructure ##